zhiyuli/subset_nwm_data_scripts/README.md

 Note that the deployment schedule of new National Water Model (NWM) Ver1.1 got delayed until May 4th 2017 according to its official notice: http://www.nws.noaa.gov/os/notification/scn17-41natl_water_model.htm

 NWM's daily output is about 400GB worth of NetCDF files that contain meteorological and hydrologic data/forecasts covers the whole U.S.
-This python library enables users to subset NWM Ver1.1 NetCDF using a polygon, which can significantly reduce data size and let researchers quickly access/store regional data they are interested in.
+This python library enables users to subset NWM Ver1.1 NetCDF using a polygon that represents a region of interest, which can significantly reduce data storage size and speed up regional data access.

 More about NWM: http://water.noaa.gov/about/nwm